Near Miss Examples

 Slips, Trips, and Falls That Almost Happened

-Imagine an employee tripping over a misplaced tool, or narrowly avoiding a fall due to a wet floor – these are typical examples of near misses related to slips, trips, and falls.
+Imagine an employee tripping over a misplaced tool, or narrowly avoiding a fall due to a wet floor or folded corner of the carpet – these are typical examples of near misses related to slips, trips, and falls.
+Uncovered manholes are very dangerous.
 These incidents may seem trivial, but they can lead to serious injuries if not addressed promptly, and that’s when an injury occurs.

 Effective housekeeping practices and hazard identification are key to preventing these incidents.
-Ensuring walkways are clear of obstacles, promptly cleaning up spills, and identifying potential slip and trip hazards can significantly reduce the risk of such near misses.
+Ensuring walkways are clear of obstacles and well lit, promptly cleaning up spills, and identifying potential slip and trip hazards can significantly reduce the risk of such near misses.
 Remember, a tidy workplace is not just aesthetically pleasing, but also a safer one.

 Hazardous Material Near Escapes